-This change will better align financial aid applications with the start of the college admissions season.
-Students will be able to apply for financial aid before or at the same time as they apply for admission, potentially allowing cost considerations to influence the choice of colleges.
+This change better aligns financial aid applications with the start of the college admissions season.
+Students will now be able to apply for financial aid before or at the same time as they apply for admission, potentially allowing cost considerations to influence the choice of colleges.

-It will also eliminate the need for complicated advice about when to file the FAFSA.
-Currently, for the 2016-2017 award year, students cannot file the FAFSA before January 1, but must file the FAFSA as soon as possible on or after January 1.
-Students who file the FAFSA in January, February or March tend to receive more than twice as much grant funding, on average, as students who file the FAFSA later.
-But, the FAFSA references specific lines on the federal income tax return, causing many families to wait until after they file their federal income tax returns to file the FAFSA.
+It also eliminates the need for complicated advice about when to file the FAFSA.
+In prior years, students could not file the FAFSA before January 1, but had to file the FAFSA as soon as possible on or after January 1.
+Students who filed the FAFSA in January, February or March tended to receive more than twice as much grant funding, on average, as students who filed the FAFSA later.
+But, the FAFSA referenced specific lines on the federal income tax return, causing many families to wait until after they filed their federal income tax returns to file the FAFSA.

-Waiting to file the FAFSA after filing federal income tax returns causes some families to miss state and college deadlines for financial aid.
+Waiting to file the FAFSA after filing federal income tax returns caused some families to miss state and college deadlines for financial aid.
 Some states and colleges have very early FAFSA deadlines for their own financial aid funds.
-For example, three states have February deadlines, eleven states have March deadlines and nine states award their financial aid funds on a first-come, first-served basis until the money runs out.
+For example, two states have February deadlines, thirteen states have March deadlines and ten states award their financial aid funds on a first-come, first-served basis until the money runs out.
 Even some federal student aid programs, such as the Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work-Study (FWS), have fixed allocations per college, so the money runs out quickly.